Selfdb-io/prepare-vps/README.md

 # VPS Preparation Script

-This script (`preparevps.sh`) automates the setup of a new Ubuntu VPS with a secure user account, SSH hardening, and a Docker-based homelab environment featuring Portainer and Nginx Proxy Manager.
+This script (`preparevps.sh`) automates the setup of a new Ubuntu VPS with a secure user account, SSH hardening, and Docker services featuring Portainer and Nginx Proxy Manager.

 ## What This Script Does

+1. **Docker Installation**
+   - Installs Docker CE and Docker Compose from official repositories
+   - Configures Docker service to start automatically

-1. **User Creation & Security**
+2. **User Creation & Security**
    - Creates a new non-root user with sudo privileges
+   - Adds user to docker group for container management
    - Generates an SSH key pair for the user
    - Hardens SSH configuration (disables password auth, root login)
    - Sets up ZSH as the default shell

-2. **SSH Key Management**
+3. **SSH Key Management**
    - Generates a new ed25519 SSH key pair
    - Displays the private key for you to save locally
    - Configures public key authentication

-3. **Homelab Setup**
+4. **Docker Services Setup**
    - Creates a Docker Compose configuration for:
      - **Portainer** (Docker management UI) - accessible on port 9000
      - **Nginx Proxy Manager** (reverse proxy with SSL) - admin on port 81, proxy on ports 80/443